Tanq16/kaname/README.md

 - **Defining Scripts**: Scripts can be considered as tasks defined in your own repo/directory which you maintain.
 Just add 2 files - `cold-start.sh` (used to setup the Docker container for your dependencies) and `commands.json` (define your commands as tasks with parameters).
 - **Custom Inputs**: Kaname supports 3 kinds of inputs - `checkbox` (boolean), `list` (comma-separated strings), `text` (string).
 Ensure your scripts conform to input parameters of these types.
 This is generally very simple to do with `argparse` for Python and a custom parser in Bash.
 See the [templates](/templates/) directory for sample Bash, Python, and ColdStart scripts.
 - **Contained Python Environment**: Kaname's container is an `ubuntu:jammy` image with Python pre-installed.
 All dependencies should be installed into a `venv` within the `/app/scripts` directory (your repo of scripts which you will mount).
 Ensure you have `venv` in a `.gitignore`. (remember, it's `venv`, not `.venv`).
+- **Environment Variables**: Kaname supports using secrets via environment variables that can be used as parameter values.
+You can put the secrets inside a `.env` file in you scripts repo, which will be automatically loaded by kaname when you mount your scripts directory.
+These variables can be used as `$VAR` within parameters.
 - **Web Application**: The strength of Kaname lies in the fact that standard error and standard output are both shown on the web UI for your custom-argument scripts.
 This means they can even be triggered from a smartphone.

 Kaname features a beautiful Catppuccin Mocha theme for a modern task runner interface.
 Tasks are dynamically loaded from a `commands.json` file, making configuration simple and centralized.
 Kaname can also be run as a binary, however, it is recommended to run it as a container.